• Home

 Then why would it be exculpatory that Naldi does have his finger bandaged on March 10?
 And if he had indeed been bandaging it regularly throughout the timeframe of the supposed accidental introduction of an anabolic steroid into Sinner’s body, how did that occur if Naldi was bandaged?
 And if he was bandaging his finger still as of March 10 as the film shows, why would he unbandage it only when he was touching Sinner’s open wounds without gloves on, as the story is presented to the tribunal?

-None of those questions were evidently asked by the ITIA or the tribunal.
+None of those questions evidently were asked by the ITIA or the tribunal.
 Or if they were, the answers thereto — which would figure to be pertinent in making any determination — weren’t published in the official findings, nor was there any attempt to address or explain the above anywhere within the document’s numerous sections, e.g. (C) Summary of Facts, (D) The Player’s Explanation, (F) Expert Evidence, (G) The Parties’ Submissions, (H) The Hearing, (I) Discussion, (J) Conclusions.

 @PoisonPill4